 This is the sweeter version of my popular 4-ingredient soda bread that went viral last year, a heritage recipe that hails from my very Irish great-grandmother.
 So now you have two options to bake for St. Patrick's Day.

-I'm hesitant to label it a quick bread because the term usually refers to sweet ones made in a loaf pan, but it is, one of those bread recipes that makes your meal planning easier.
+I'm hesitant to label it a quick bread because the term usually refers to sweet ones made in a loaf pan, but it comes together fast, one of those bread recipes that makes your meal planning easier.

 About this bread